jcvar/resume/resume.typ

 - Graphics and interaction design with p5.js and Processing.
 - Electronics, Arduino, and microcontroller programming with C.
 - Fluent in English and French, native Spanish speaker.

+== Experience

+=== Twilio
+==== Software Engineer, Phone Numbers Team
+===== nov 2021 - present
+- Collaborated in the Numbers API Gateway project, from prototype to release.
+- Enabled the migration of a business critical monolith to a microservice architecture.
+- Delivered core features for request routing and service monitoring.
+- Planned and executed performance, reliability, and endurance testing for production deployment.

+=== IBM
+==== DevOps Engineer, Global Business Services
+===== feb 2021 - oct 2021
+- Participated in the creation of guidelines for DevOps processes within intern teams.
+- Developed a logging solution for audit messages generated in IBM App Connect Enterprise with ELK.
+- Accelerated the adoption of agile methodologies in a consultancy team working for a national bank.